What is Al-I’tikāf? (الإعتكاف)

 As for what is forbidden: than that refers to those affairs that invalidate the i’tikāf such as leaving the masjid without an excuse, to buy and sell, or to have relations with one’s spouse, and so on.

 Leaving the masjid for a religious matter that is not obligatory is allowed if he made it a condition of his i’tikāf (which is an intention he makes in the heart before his i’tikāf).
-If he did not make it a condition then he does not leave the masjid.
-This category would include: visiting a sick person, attending a janāzah and so on.
+If he did not make a condition, then he should not leave the masjid.
+This category would include visiting a sick person, attending a janāzah and so on.

-If a close relative dies or a close friend and the mu’takif fears that him staying in the masjid will lead to the cutting of ties and to evil, then he leaves the masjid even if that invalidates his i’tikāf because i’tikāf is recommended and one is not required to continue in it, and it avoids a greater harm.
+If a close relative or friend dies and the mu’takif fears that him staying in the masjid will lead to the cutting of ties and to evil, then he leaves the masjid even if that invalidates his i’tikāf because i’tikāf is recommended and one is not required to continue in it and because it avoids greater harm.